petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 - Write tests that cover core functionalities and edge cases.
 - Ensure tests are reproducible and run consistently.
 - Follow test-driven development (TDD) practices when applicable.

-## Local Development

-To run module tests locally, follow these steps:

-1. Ensure you have Node.js and npm installed.
-2. Clone the repository and navigate to the project directory.
-3. Install dependencies by running `npm install`.
-4. Run the module tests using `npm test`.

-These steps will help you set up the project environment and ensure that your contributions do not break existing functionalities.